 However, some database engines are returning pseudo-columns that are generated on the fly by the query engine.

-• Google BigQuery has a pseudo-column named _PARTITIONTIME which is the partition date of ingestion-time partitioned tables.
+- Google BigQuery has a pseudo-column named _PARTITIONTIME which is the partition date of ingestion-time partitioned tables.
 This fake column could be used for measuring the data ingestion up to an hourly precision.

-• Databricks has a hidden column _metadata.file_modification_time that will return the last file modification timestamp that could be used to detect the time when a parquet file was uploaded.
+- Databricks has a hidden column _metadata.file_modification_time that will return the last file modification timestamp that could be used to detect the time when a parquet file was uploaded.

 Data timeliness examples for other databases are shown in the documentation of the daily_data_staleness data quality check in the DQOps documentation.

-The ingestion delay measures the time how long the data pipeline or the ETL process needed to pick the most recent data and load it into the target table.
+The data ingestion delay measures the time how long the data pipeline or the ETL process needed to pick the most recent data and load it into the target table.

-The SQL query that can calculate the ingestion delay used by DQOps on PostgreSQL database is shown below.
+The SQL query used by DQOps on the PostgreSQL database to calculate the ingestion delay is shown below.
 It is a mix of freshness and staleness queries, but it does not use the current system time.
 Only the most recent timestamp of the event timestamp column and the insertion column are compared.

 SELECT